Overview

 Suitable for more complete concepts, research results and experience reports.

 All submissions must follow the ACM double-column conference format.
-The review process is single-blind, with each submission receiving at least two reviews.
+The review process is double-blind, with each submission receiving at least two reviews.
+Submit your paper via HotCRP.

 Frequently Asked Questions